WHY WE NEED CLEAN WATER

 - Evaluate the appropriateness of the Buzzards Bay Project’s recommended nitrogen limits.

 In addition to the BBC, the Eutrophic Index has also been used by the Center for Coastal Studies, the Pleasant Bay Alliance, and the town of Chatham to evaluate nitrogen pollution in Buzzards Bay, Cape Cod Bay and coastal waters around the Cape, Pleasant Bay, and Chatham.
 The Eutrophic Index is considered by practitioners to be a well-tested method.

-Following the BBC’s method, APCC calculated numerical Eutrophic Index scores for water quality from stations in coastal embayments and coastal waters around Cape Cod.
-However, APCC “graded” the numerical scores for water quality from individual stations in a manner that differs from the BBC.
-APCC assigned scores to two grading categories based on whether they indicate acceptable water quality or unacceptable water quality.
-The two grading categories were chosen to indicate the type of action needed to protect or restore water quality.
+Following the BBC’s method, APCC calculates numerical Eutrophic Index scores for water quality from stations in coastal embayments and coastal waters around Cape Cod.
+However, APCC “grades” the numerical scores for water quality from individual stations in a manner that differs from the BBC.
+APCC assigns scores to two grading categories based on whether they indicate acceptable water quality or unacceptable water quality.
+The two grading categories are chosen to indicate the type of action needed to protect or restore water quality.